What Is a Lazy Susan Cabinet?

 Source: Amazon

-Lazy Susan organizers come in different brands and materials.
-Store-bought organizing bins usually come in plastic, wire, or wood, and you can place them on each shelf in your kitchen cabinets.
+Organizers come in different brands and materials.
+Store-bought organizing bins usually come in plastic, wire, or wood.

-- Subtract up to 4 inches from your measurements to get the exact diameter of your lazy Susan shelf.
+2. Subtract up to 4 inches from your width measurements to get the exact diameter of your lazy Susan.

-- Measure the cabinet’s height to see how many tiers you can fit inside.
+3. Measure the cabinet’s height to see how many tiers can fit inside.

 Note: The shelf must be far enough from the cabinet walls to ensure a smooth rotation.